l-io-n/AI-Resources/README.md

 <br />

 ## Wondering where to start?
 **For general information or to engage with the community, check out some of the links below.
-For more specific questions or advanced guides or information, refer to the [wiki](https://github.com/l-io-n/AIDungeon-Resources/wiki) for this repository.**
+For more specific questions or advanced guides, you can refer to the [Official Discord Wiki](https://wiki.aidiscord.cc/wiki/Main_Page) or to this repository's own [wiki](https://github.com/l-io-n/AIDungeon-Resources/wiki) for links to many useful community guides such as [birb's research sheet](https://github.com/valahraban/AID-World-Info-research-sheet/blob/main/AID%20WI%20Research%20Sheet.md).**

 <br />